-Ethernet: Ethernet and direct serial are the most robust methods for mount connection.
-These are the advised methods for permanent observatories and when doing advanced imaging.
-When purchasing Ethernet cables, Cat 6 cables are recommended as a better choice over flimsier Cat 5e cables.
-Ethernet cables can be up to 100 feet or more in length without issues.
+Ethernet: Ethernet connection is the most robust method for mount connection and we strongly advise connecting to a network; particularly for remote observatories and permanent installations when doing advanced imaging.
+When purchasing Ethernet cables, look for Cat6 cables when possible instead of the flimsier Cat5e cables.
+Ethernet cables can be up to 100 feet or more in length.
+On a setup like this, consider using serial cable for a backup for added stability.